Frequently Asked Questions

 Q: I’ve danced some bachata and taken a few courses at different places.
 Should I join your beginner course, IMPROVER COURSE, or the open level courses?

 A: Our beginner course has a unique, well-structured curriculum, so even if you’ve danced some bachata before, you’ll likely learn a lot and get a solid foundation to start systemizing your skills and your further learning process.
+Fully master the basics, and give yourself a foundation for lifelong growth.

 Our Improver course has it’s own curriculum that builds on the foundations established in the Beginner course, with limited overlap.
 Together the Beginner and Improver courses give you a strong foundation for your entire dance journey.

-You’re welcome to join whichever courses interest you the most, or get a full pass to attend all the courses as we know many people will do.
+You’re welcome to join whichever courses interest you the most, or even get a full pass to attend all the courses as we know many people will do.
 With a full pass you’ll get access to more dancing on a weekly basis right in Oslo at a lower price than ever before, instead of having to travel to multiple bachata festivals abroad.

 Q: CAN I JOIN BOTH THE BEGINNER AND IMPROVER COURSES AT THE SAME TIME TO DEVELOPER FASTER?

 A: Yes!
-We’ve deliberately scheduled these courses on the same day, with a 30-minute practice zone in between, to make Mondays as convenient, efficient, and valuable as possible.
+We’ve deliberately scheduled these courses on the same day, with a 30-minute practice zone in between, to make our Mondays as convenient, efficient, and valuable as possible.

 Q: Why should I become a Factory member?